-In general, correcting Newton's iteration to restablish quadratic convergence has been studied in numerous works.
+In general, correcting Newton's iteration to reestablish quadratic convergence has been studied in numerous works.
 In this vein, an important class of approximation methods is based on a so called regularization of the Newton correction: we refer to [2, Theorem 1] for recent advances and references on this subject.
 In fact, the construction described therein is obtained from the one we mention in the next paragraph.

 Bordering Techniques.
 So-called bordering techniques form a large class of methods to deal with singularities.
 As for the deflation techniques, the main idea is the construction of a system that admits a simple solution in place of the singular solution of the original system, hence Newton's operator can be used.
-For double zeroes, this technique is explored in [56, 57, 15, 22, 23, 33].
-Tsuchiya [52] is based on [57] and treats multiple zeroes having corank 1.
+For double zeros, this technique is explored in [56, 57, 15, 22, 23, 33].
+For multiple zeros with corank 1, Tsuchiya proposes a method in [52], that is based on [57].

 Augmented Systems.
-The construction of augmented systems can also be used to approximate isolated singular zeroes.
+The construction of augmented systems can also be used to approximate isolated singular zeros.
 Roughly speaking, the basic idea consists in introducing new variables corresponding to coordinates of vectors belonging to some kernels of well chosen linear maps constructed from derivatives of the given map and depending on the type of the singularity.

 The number of articles dealing with these techniques is too huge to cite them all, we refer to [17, 39, 18, 13] for historical details and references.
-The most general method is exposed in [30] (as a generalization of [28, 29]) and is extended to Banach spaces in [20].
+The most general method is exposed by Kunkel in [30] (as a generalization of [28, 29]) and is extended to Banach spaces in [20].

 Cluster Approximation.
-Among all these techniques, the cluster approximation problem remains unexplored: relating the zeroes of bordered, augmented or deflated systems to the ones of the original problem is still an open question in full generality.
+Among all these techniques, the cluster approximation problem remains unexplored: relating the zeros of bordered, augmented or deflated systems to the ones of the original problem is still an open question in full generality.
 For the first time, we solve this problem here for clusters of embedding dimension 1.
 Our use of the implicit function theorem by means of truncated power series computations is a major difference compared to the other aforementioned methods.
 In particular, we do not introduce extra unknowns at the opposite of the construction of augmented systems.

 Algebraic Topology.
-Far from our present concerns, a vast amount of results for locating zeroes of analytic maps are designed from numerical integration and residue formula.
+Far from our present concerns, a vast amount of results for locating zeros of analytic maps are designed from numerical integration and residue formula.
 We refer to [27] for an exposition of some of these results and for an historical presentation.
 Other original zero counting related methods are based on topological degree theory [51, 25].

 Global Techniques.
-Lastly, from a global point of view, it is worth mentioning that several techniques for polynomial system solving are robust in presence of multiplicities and clusters, but their complexities take into account all the zeroes of the systems.
+Lastly, from a global point of view, it is worth mentioning that several techniques for polynomial system solving are robust in presence of multiplicities and clusters, but their complexities take into account all the zeros of the systems.
 Originating from commutative algebra, let us mention recent advances in Gröbner basis computation [10, 11] and geometric solving [31].
 From a numerical point of view, formal computations can be used as a preprocess: for instance geometric solving brings back to solving a univariate polynomial, or suitable constructions bring back to linear algebra, as in [5].
 Pure numerical techniques mostly rely on homotopy continuation, as in [34, 50, 48, 49], for example.

-1. α -Theory for Simple Zeroes
+1. $\alpha$ -Theory for Simple Zeros

-For the sake of completeness this first section gathers materials of α -theory for simple zeroes.
-We start with Pellet's location criterion, which we directly prove via Rouché's theorem.
-Then we recall the γ -theorem, generalize [55] to majorant series and prove the α -theorem.
-In this section, we never use our main notation from the introduction.
+For the sake of completeness this first section gathers material of $\alpha$ -theory for simple zeros.
+We start with Pellet's location criterion, that we directly prove via Rouché's theorem.
+Then we recall the $\gamma$ -theorem, generalize [55] to majorant series, prove the $\alpha$ -theorem, and recall the quantitative version of the local compositional inverse theorem.